Research and development

 Increased material recovery

-• Tested production and processes that make the secondary raw material suitable as a production mean in several products
+• Production processes that make the secondary raw material suitable as a production mean in several new products

-• Increased traceability and documentation that reduces risk s associated with using the material in production lines
+• Increased traceability and documentation that reduces risks associated with using the secondary raw materials in existing production lines

 • Wholistic evaluation of the entire value chain from collection to production in order to identify the sources of material loss

-We have tested production throughout an entire year, along with all the weather elements that operating in the Mit-Norge region entails and their effects on the properties of materials being sorted.
-With temperature variations of +30c to –21c, snow and ice, rain and wind, we have gained valuable insight into the external challenges affecting material recovery and recycling plants.
+We have tested production throughout an entire year with all the weather elements that operating in the Central Norway region entails.
+With temperature variations of +30c to –21c, snow and ice, rain and wind, we have gained valuable insight into the external challenges affecting material properties, material recovery and recycling plants.

 Mapping material properties